Updated in 2023

 - You can also check out CodeChef and Edabit for free online communities and platforms to practice software engineering technical questions.

 - For people looking to prep with real world problems, CodeKata provides challenges that mimic requests from real tech companies.

 We compiled a list of resources to practice software engineer interview questions that you can use to decide the best one for you.
 You can also check out our list of 93 software engineering interview questions from top tech companies to practice.

 Interview Kickstart teaches experienced software engineers how to think about technical interview questions so that they are more successful in their interviews.
 They require a deposit and upfront tuition as well as focus more on lecture-style courses and less on 1-on-1 personalized support.

-If you want to work with any of our advisors 1-on-1 to get help with your any aspect of your job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your any aspect of your job search, become a Pathrise fellow.